OWASP/www-project-mobile-top-10/2023-risks/m10-insufficient-binary-protection.md

 The binary could contain valuable secrets, like commercial API keys or hardcoded cryptographic secrets that an attacker could misuse.
 Also, the code in the binary could be valuable on its own, e.g., because it contains critical business logic or pre-trained AI models.
 Some attackers might also not target the app itself but use it to explore potential weaknesses of the corresponding backend to prepare an attack.

 Besides collecting information, attackers could also manipulate app binaries to access premium functions for free or to bypass other security checks.
 In the worst case, popular apps could be modified to contain malicious code and be distributed via third-party app stores or under a new name to exploit unsuspecting users.
+One common attack example would be repackaging apps with payment identifiers replaced and distribute these via app stores.
+Then, the attacker receives the payments of users of these unauthorized copies of the app.

 # Attack Vectors